RahulR30/AlgoTutorAI/RENDER_DEPLOYMENT_GUIDE.md

 - Connect your GitHub repository: `RahulR30/AlgoTutorAI`
 - Select the repository

+**IMPORTANT**: Make sure you select "Web Service" and NOT "Static Site" or "Background Worker"

 ### 3. **Configure the Service**
 - **Name**: `algotutor-backend`
 - **Environment**: `Node`